LearnersGuild/learning-os/GLOSSARY.md

 A Team Member is a player working on a team.
 Team Members by definition have fewer ECC than their Team Lead.

-Team Member is a game mechanic (role).
+Team Member is a game structure (role).

 ## Team Lead

 A Team Lead is a player leading a team to accomplish a goal.
-Team Leads by definition have fewer ECC than the mean ECC of their Team Members.
+Team Leads by definition have more ECC than the mean ECC of their Team Members.

-Team Lead is a game mechanic (role).
+Team Lead is a game structure (role).

 # Unlearning